khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 Recently I have faced with design-related requirements for `Alert` on my project - `Image` should be shown with rich description and additional actions.
 <!--more-->

-Quick check of existing Alert Api provided by Apple shows that there is nothing exist for showing alert to user with custom `Content` either `Image` either `TextInput`...
+A quick check of the existing Alert API provided by Apple shows that there is nothing exist for showing alert to the user with custom `Content` either `Image` either `TextInput`...
 So I decided to prepare it by myself.
 ## idea

-The very first that need to be designed - it's `Buttons` for alert.
-Let's grab idea from **Apple** and introduce our own `Button` with separate building functions - one for `destructive` and another one for `regular` type of button.
+The very first that need to be designed - it's `Buttons` for an alert.
+Let's grab an idea from **Apple** and introduce our own `Button` with separate building functions - one for `destructive` and another one for the `regular` type of button.

-I always prefere to separate full implementation into simplest possible components and implement all of them separatly.
-Also let's keep in mind the possibility of extension any part of our component.
+I always prefer to separate full implementation into the simplest possible components and implement all of them separately.
+Also, let's keep in mind the possibility of extending any part of our component.

-Now, when we already separate component in to simple parts, let's try to implement them.
+Now, when we already separate components into simple parts, let's try to implement them.

 ## implementation

-So let's stard and implement this.
+So let's start and implement this.
 To do so, we can define `struct` for this:

 {% highlight swift %}
 import Foundation